VPN

 8.6 / 10

-The services listed above all offer relatively high security standards and performed well in our comprehensive EXPERTE.com assessment.
-However, as we've attempted to demonstrate, even the most secure VPN provider isn't without controversy.
-For that reason, we strongly advise doing your homework on whatever VPN you're considering booking a subscription with.
+The services listed above all offer top-notch security and performed well in our comprehensive EXPERTE.com test.
+However, as we've shown, even the safest VPN provider isn't without controversy.
+For that reason, we strongly recommend doing your homework on whatever VPN you're considering booking a subscription with.
 Most of the time, you're safer online with a VPN than without one.

 Conclusion

-Whether or not a particular VPN is secure depends largely upon how you define security, what you intend to use the service for, and which provider you've selected.
-While they won't do anything against malware or phishing, you can rest assured that your digital privacy and anonymity are shielded.
-Especially if you're using public WiFi, VPNs are a must, even if they can't guarantee 100% security all of the time.
+Whether a particular VPN is safe depends largely on how you define security, what you intend to use the service for, and which provider you've selected.
+While they won't do anything against malware or phishing, your digital privacy and anonymity will be shielded.
+Especially if you're using public WiFi, VPNs are a must, even if they can't guarantee 100% security.

-How well a VPN can ward off threats to your privacy depends upon which provider you select.
-Ideally, these should not collect logs or suffer from data leaks, while offering important features like a kill switch.
+How well a VPN fends off threats to your privacy depends upon which provider you choose.
+Ideally, these shouldn't log your traffic, behavior, or data, or have any leaks, while offering important features like a kill switch.
 Particularly important is that your VPN regularly submits to independent security audits.

-At the end of the day, you'll be able to enjoy safer surfing with a reliable VPN provider than without one, however, issues can arise even then.
-For that reason, stay alert and don't rely solely on your VPN connection to take care of everything.
-Comprehensive reviews of 22 VPNs, including exhaustive assessments of their security, can be found in our VPN comparison.
+At the end of the day, you'll be able to enjoy safer surfing with a reliable VPN provider than without one, but that doesn't mean issues won't arise.
+For that reason, be cautious and don't rely on your VPN connection to take care of everything.
+Comprehensive reviews of 27 VPNs, including exhaustive assessments of their security, can be found in our VPN comparison.

 FAQs

-VPNs serve as a sort of tunnel between your device and the Internet.
+VPNs act as a tunnel between your device and the Internet.
 They conceal your IP address and location while preventing others from snooping on your activities.
 When connected to public WiFi, this means that other users on the network can't see or follow what you're doing.

 How secure is my VPN connection?

 The security of a VPN connection depends upon its operator.
-In order for a VPN provider to be as safe as possible, they need to fulfill certain technical prerequisites, such as high and state-of-the-art encryption standards for their connections.
-Beyond that, they shouldn't save or store any data that could be used to identify users, and in a perfect world, will regularly submit to independent security audits.
-Even with all of these, 100% security is illusory, but surfing with a VPN is safer than doing so without one.
+A VPN provider must fulfill certain technical prerequisites by offering things like state-of-the-art encryption standards.
+Beyond that, they shouldn't save or store any data that could identify users, and in a perfect world, will regularly submit to independent security audits.
+Even then, 100% security is illusory.
+Still surfing with a VPN is safer than without one.

 Can VPNs be hacked?

-Yes, VPNs can also fall prey to hackers, as has happened numerous times in the past.
-At the same time, the likelihood that a powerfully-encrypted VPN connection will be hacked is comparatively slight.
+Yes, VPN connections can and have been hacked.
+At the same time, the likelihood that a powerfully-encrypted VPN connection will be hacked is much lower than a regular Internet connection.

 Janis von Bleichert studied business informatics at the TU Munich and computer science at the TU Berlin, Germany.
 He has been self-employed since 2006 and is the founder of EXPERTE.com.
 He writes about hosting, software and IT security.